ZX Spectrum character set: Control codes

 In the control codes area (the C0 range), the Spectrum mostly uses proprietary controls, such as INK and PAPER to control foreground and background colour.
 However, the common BS and CR code points are the same as in ASCII.
 Cursor-down (0x0A, ASCII Line Feed) can be simulated with 32 spaces printed with OVER 1 (transparent overprint) and cursor-up 0x0B (ASCII Vertical Tabulation) can be simulated with 32 backspaces.
-The system ROM has a fault which prevents cursor-right at 0x09 (c.f.
-ASCII Horizontal Tabulation) from working.
+The system ROM has a fault which prevents cursor-right at 0x09 (cf. ASCII Horizontal Tabulation) from working.

 Control code 0x0E is used to indicate that a floating-point number follows, to accelerate text processing.
 In a Sinclair BASIC program numeric constants are stored as ASCII followed by a 0x0E byte and a 5-byte binary floating point representation.
 When listing a BASIC program only the ASCII part is used but at runtime only the binary representation is used.
 Some Spectrum programs exploited this to obfuscate numbers, while others did so to save memory.
 For example, a BASIC line displayed as GO TO 10 could contain the ASCII characters for digits 1 and 0 followed by a 0x0E byte and the floating-point representation of 100 instead of 10.
 Anyone listing that program saw the number 10, but when executed the program jumped to line 100.

 Undefined codes

 Ranges 0x00–0x05, 0x07, 0x0A–0x0C, 0x0F and 0x17–0x1F are undefined.
 In most cases, they will produce a question mark if printed to the display.
-However, they may be used to represent their literal numeric values in conjunction with certain control codes: for example, 0x10 + 0x07 sets the ink (foreground text) colour to colour number 7 (white).
+However, they may be used to represent their literal numeric values in conjunction with certain control codes: for example, 0x10 + 0x02 sets the ink (foreground text) colour to colour number 2 (red).

 Character set

+The following table shows the ZX Spectrum character set.
+Each character is shown with a potential Unicode equivalent.
+Space and control characters are represented by the abbreviations for their names.

+Lithuanian Spectrum variant

+The Lithuanian Spectrum variant replaces some letters in ISO 8859-1 with Lithuanian letters.
+It is called Code page 63283 by FreeDOS.